Abbas II of Persia

-From the middle years of his reign onwards, Abbas was occupied with a financial decline that plagued the realm until the end of the Safavid dynasty.
+From the middle years of his reign onwards, Abbas was occupied with a financial decline which would plague the realm until the end of the Safavid dynasty.
 In order to increase revenues, in 1654 Abbas appointed Mohammad Beg, a distinguished economist.
 However, he was unable to overcome the economic decline.
 Mohammad Beg's efforts often damaged the treasury.
 He took bribes from the Dutch East India Company and assigned his family members into various positions.
-In 1661, Mohammad Beg was replaced by Mirza Mohammad Karaki, a weak and inactive administrator.
-He was excluded from the shah's business in the inner palace, to the point that he was ignorant to the existence of Sam Mirza, the future Suleiman and the next Safavid shah of Iran.
+In 1661, Mohammad Beg was replaced by Mirza Mohammad Karaki, a weak and ineffective administrator.
+He was excluded from the shah's private affairs in the inner palace, to the point that he was ignorant about the existence of Sam Mirza, the future Suleiman and the next Safavid shah of Iran.

 Abbas II died on 25 September 1666, aged thirty-four.
 Described by modern historians as the last strong king of the Safavid dynasty, he stood out from his father and his successors by being persistently concerned for state affairs.
-A king known for his sense of justice, Western historians and observers often portrayed him as a magnanimous and tolerant monarch who ruled a kingdom free of rebellions and relatively safe to travel within.
+A king known for his sense of justice, Western historians and observers often portrayed him as a magnanimous and tolerant monarch who ruled a kingdom which was free of rebellions and relatively safe to travel within.
 Some historians have criticised him for acts of cruelty similar to his father and forcing conversion upon the Iranian Jews, but most have noted his tolerance towards Christians.
-Commentators after the fall of the Safavid dynasty in 1722, remember him as a forceful ruler who temporarily reversed the decline of the Safavid state to create a period of prosperity, stability and peace, that with his death, ended once and for all.
+After the fall of the Safavid dynasty in 1722, he is remembered as a forceful ruler who temporarily reversed the decline of the Safavid state and created a period of prosperity, stability and peace that with his death ended once and for all.